gshanthibushan/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/79486450/121827322-90fcbb00-cc89-11eb-9502-c50e3092d7aa.png)

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The linear model predict mpg of MechaCar prototypes effectively because the model has an r-squared value of 71% of all mpg prediction.
 ![image](https://user-images.githubusercontent.com/79486450/121827362-ad005c80-cc89-11eb-97a8-9ec4f107772a.png)

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+Based on entire population lot the variance of the coils is 62.29356 PSI, within the 100 PSI requirement.
+However, when we look at the PSI for individual lots, Lot 3 has variance PSI as 170.2861224; which exceed 100 PSI requirement.
+Therefore, it can be concluded that Lot 3 has major problem in suspension coils and it is effecting the all of the population.

 ![image](https://user-images.githubusercontent.com/79486450/121831105-ac20f800-cc94-11eb-843e-a0260cd2d41b.png)